acrolinx/sdk-java/README.md

 * the [Acrolinx SDKs](https://github.com/acrolinx?q=sdk), and
 * the [Acrolinx Demo Projects](https://github.com/acrolinx?q=demo).

-## How to start
+## How to Start

 Have a look at [AcrolinxEndpoint](./src/main/java/com/acrolinx/client/sdk/AcrolinxEndpoint.java) and use it.
-Check out the [SDK Java API Reference](https://acrolinx.github.io/sdk-java/) for more details.

-## Integration tests
+## Integration Tests

 In order to run the integration tests:
-* You need an Acrolinx server
+* You need access to the Acrolinx Platform
 * You need to create an .env file similar to the [.env.template](.env.template) file.
-Alternately you can set the corresponding env variables in a different way.
+Alternately you can set the corresponding environment variables in a different way.

 ## License